 As previously mentioned, the best way to handle tunneling is to learn how to prevent it.
 Most of us simply light a candle without thinking, assuming it will burn properly and evenly.
-But there are a few tips you should know so your candles are less tunnel-prone as you burn them.
+But there are a few tips you should know how to fix candle tunneling.
+Following these tips can ensure that your candles are less tunnel-prone as you burn them.

 - Make sure you melt the entire top portion of the candle on the first burn.
-Burn it in one sitting for as long as it takes to burn through the top layer.
-Don’t blow the candle out until that entire top layer is melted, or the candle may tunnel for good.
+How?
+Burn the candle in one sitting for as long as it takes to burn through the top layer.
+Don't blow the candle out until that entire top layer is melted, or the candle may tunnel for good.

 - Only use clean-burning candles made with premium wax and cotton wicks.

 - Stick to two- or three-wick candles that create a more even, leveled burn.

 - Be sure to burn your candles only in non-breezy, enclosed areas.
 Any wind or moving air can feed the flame and cause the candle to burn quickly and unevenly.